Jahannam

 The common belief among Muslims holds that Jahannam coexists with the temporal world, just as Jannah does (rather than being created after Judgment Day).

 Hell is described physically in different ways in different sources within Islamic literature.
 It is enormous in size, and located below Paradise.
-It has seven levels, each one more severe than the one above it, but it is also said to be a huge pit over which the resurrected walk over the bridge of As-Sirāt.
+It has seven levels, each one more severe than the one above it, but it is also said to be a huge pit the resurrected walk over on the bridge of As-Sirāt.
 It is said to have mountains, rivers, valleys and "even oceans" filled with disgusting fluids; and also to be able to walk (controlled by reins), and to ask questions, much like a sentient being.

-Etymology, other names and accounts
+Etymology, other names, and accounts

 The Valley of Hinnom (or Gehenna), c.
 1900.
 The former site of child-sacrifice and a dumping-ground for the bodies of executed criminals, Jeremiah prophesied that it would become a "valley of slaughter" and burial place; in later literature it thus became identified with a new idea of Hell as a place where the wicked would be punished.

 In the Hebrew Bible, Gei-Hinnom or Gei-ben-Hinnom, the "Valley [of the Son] of Hinnom" is an accursed Valley in Jerusalem where child sacrifices took place.
 In the canonical Gospels, Jesus talks about Gehenna as a place "where the worm never dies and the fire is never quenched" (Mark 9:48).
 In the apocryphal book of 4 Ezra, written around the 2nd century BCE, Gehinnom appears as a transcendental place of punishment.
 This change comes to completion in the Babylonian Talmud, written around 500 CE.